October 11, 2022

-How to Install Hyper-V on Windows Server 2019: Step-by-Step Checklist
+How to Install Hyper-V on Windows Server 2019: 3 Methods

 The minimum system prerequisites for successful Hyper-V deployment include:

 - Second Level Address Translation (SLAT)

 - Minimum 4 GB of RAM, which should be enough for running the host and VMs at the preliminary stage of Hyper-V deployment

 - Hardware-assisted virtualization with Intel VT or AMD-V enabled in UEFI/BIOS

 - Hardware-enforced Data Execution Prevention (DEP) with the XD bit (for Intel systems) or the NX bit (for AMD systems)

 However, if you are still not sure that your system fully meets the listed requirements, you can open Windows PowerShell or cmd.exe and run the following command: systeminfo.exe.
 After that, you will be presented with a report showing all the Hyper-V requirements with which your system complies.